-- Whisk together the tahini, salt, lemon juice, water, garlic, ginger, and toasted sesame oil.
+- Whisk together the tahini, salt, lemon juice, water, garlic, and ginger and/or sesame oil, if using.

 - Mix the quinoa, beans, and pumpkin seeds together in a large mixing bowl.
 Pour the dressing over the salad ingredients.
-Mix well and serve.
+Mix well and serve as desired.

 I’ll see you back here tomorrow.
 And before I go, a quick note to thank you for a fantastic discussion yesterday!
 I’ve been meaning to write about supplementation and veganism for a long time, and I’m so happy that it seems to have been on other people’s minds, too.

 Images for this recipe were updated in January 2017.